VladimirAlexiev/rnc-mode/README.md

 - Variable: **rnc-jing-java-options**

+   Use this option to pass JVM parameters to the jing invocation, such as -Xss or -Xmx.
-   If you get "Exception in thread "main" java.lang.StackOverflowError at com.thaiopensource.relaxng.pattern.BinaryPattern.checkRecursion(BinaryPattern.java:16)" for deeply nested "matroska" schemas, set this to eg "-Xss8M"
+   If you get "Exception in thread "main" java.lang.StackOverflowError at com.thaiopensource.relaxng.pattern.BinaryPattern.checkRecursion(BinaryPattern.java:16)" for deeply nested "matroska" schemas, increase the stack size by setting this to eg "-Xss8M"

 - Variable: **rnc-enable-flymake**